-Self-care provides various health benefits, not excluding mental health.
+Self-care provides various other health benefits, not excluding mental health.
 Below are simple ideas to get you started on your self-care journey.

 This is top of our list of the best self-care ideas because it determines how well we’re able to tackle pretty much anything and everything the day ahead might hold for us.

 Sleep impacts our well-being.
-The quality of sleep you get daily is essential to your productivity and general state of mind1.
+The quality of sleep you get daily is essential to your productivity and general state of mind2.
 What makes up a good night’s sleep differs for everyone, but an average adult requires 6-8 hours of sleep to stay productive.
 No matter how many hours of sleep you get, do your best to ensure it’s refreshing and that you wake up well-rested.

 If you find it difficult to go to bed early, create a bedtime routine that’s simple and enjoyable.
 You can include reading a book, yoga, or ambient music as part of your nighttime routine.
-Many find simply giving yourself a break from screens and taking time to let the mind relax helps in the search for a great night’s sleep.
+Many find that simply giving themselves a break from screens and taking time to let the mind relax helps in the search for a great night’s sleep.
 Going to bed promptly sets the tone for a productive day if you need to be up very early the following morning.